 - In India, many people are slipping into poverty due to huge medical expenses.
 One of the main reasons for many health problems in India is taking unhealthy food.
 Hence banning street food and encouraging healthy and nutritional food will make India a healthy nation.

-- There is no proper regulation from government, hence it is very difficult to held them accountable in cases of food poisoning, adding addictive drugs etc.
+- There is no proper regulation from the government, hence it is very difficult to hold them accountable in cases of food poisoning, adding addictive drugs etc.

-Why street food should not be banned :-
+No – Street food should not be banned:

 - Street food is satisfying the hunger of many common people.
 Food in most of the restaurants is not affordable to many.